edgedb/edgedb/docs/guides/auth/index.rst

 Magic link offers only one setting: ``token_time_to_live``.
 This determines how long after sending the magic link is valid.

-Since magic links rely on email, you must also configure SMTP.
+Since magic links rely on email, you must also configure SMTP or webhooks.
 For local testing, you can use the same method used for SMTP previously for :ref:`the email and password provider <ref_guide_auth_overview_email_password>`.

 Here is an example of setting a local SMTP server, in this case using a